Post updated, May 2023.

 I think all these clichéd phrases are a hangover from early sites.

-Side note: before you turn your nose up at conversational writing, it’s important for SEO.
+FYI: conversational writing is lovely for SEO.
 Thanks to applications like Alexa and Siri, voice search makes up 20% of the pie on mobile devices.
-Think about that before you write your copy like a Pathé News announcer.
+Think about that before you write like a corporate robot.

 It’s so dumb.

 Leave this to the couples who post about the birth of their spawn on social media.
 You know the ones, they’re local ‘celebrities’ who believe Facebook gives a shit about what they’ve managed to genetically produce.
 Sure, that waiter you slept with in Ibiza, back in 2009, wants to know.

 No one in business is delighted to announce anything.
 And I’ll fight anyone who says they are.
 (I’ll pay someone to fight on my behalf.
 I don’t like to mess up my hair.)